BraedenWorcester/python-ls-replacement/README.md

   Arguments:

     -v: # sets verbose mode - if not set: all but the base file names will be excluded from output
+    -f: # excludes directories from output, leaving only regular files
+    -d: # excludes regular files from output, leaving only directories - if both -d and -f are set, the script will terminate without any output

 # Output: